-Coordination among the Audit Committee, independent auditor, and Internal Audit Department the Internal Audit Department, and the independent auditor in an effort to ensure mutual cooperation.
+To ensure the effectiveness of audits conducted by the Audit and Supervisory Committee, the audit committee members monitor the status of the execution of operations within the company departments, and regular meetings are held between the Audit and Supervisory Committee, the Internal Audit Department, and the independent auditor in an effort to ensure mutual cooperation.
 Additionally, three-way audit liaison meetings among the Audit and Supervisory Committee, Internal Audit Department, and the independent auditor are held regularly.
 The Audit and Supervisory Committee members and the independent auditor work closely together, and the annual audit plan briefing sessions, quarterly review report sessions, and year-end audit briefing sessions are held as regular briefing sessions by the independent auditor for the Audit and Supervisory Committee.